CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 | Class 3 | General unsecured claims | $157.3M | ~0.22% | Pro rata share of GUC cash pool; purchaser-assumed GUC claims deemed paid and excluded from pool |

-Plan administrator and “who controls the estate after effectiveness.”
-The plan contemplated a plan administrator selected by the unsecured creditors’ committee (and acceptable to the debtors and required consenting lenders) to implement distributions and wind down debtor affairs.
+Plan administrator.
+The plan contemplated a plan administrator selected by the unsecured creditors' committee (and acceptable to the debtors and required consenting lenders) to implement distributions and wind down debtor affairs.
 Post-effective filings identify Advisory Trust Group, LLC as the plan administrator.
-This is a meaningful governance detail in sale-based plans: once the effective date occurs, the plan administrator becomes the functional “estate decision-maker” for remaining tasks—claims reconciliation, residual distributions, contract assumption/rejection implementation, and any reserved causes of action.
-That shift is also reflected in a final decree motion that sought to close 53 debtor cases and consolidate remaining matters into a single remaining case.

-Confirmation, effective date, and the 78-day exit.
+Confirmation and effective date.
 CareMax’s plan was confirmed on January 31, 2025 and became effective on February 3, 2025, with an “exit in 78 days” timeline and a restructuring completion update.
 The transactions described externally—clinic assets to ClareMedica and the MSO/ACO business to Revere Medical—align with the plan’s structure as a sale-based wind-down with distributions administered post-effective.

 Post-Effective Administration

-Post-effective contested matter: “final” plan supplement schedules and employment agreement disputes.
-Even in a quickly effective sale-based plan, contract schedules can become contested.
-In May 2025, a post-effective emergency motion sought to strike a “Seventh Amended Plan Supplement” that attempted to treat certain employment agreements as assumed and assigned after a prior “final schedule” had listed them as rejected.
-The motion argued the filing was untimely (well after a deadline established in the confirmation order) and characterized the change as driven by litigation posture.
+Post-effective plan supplement dispute.
+In May 2025, a post-effective Emergency Motion sought to strike a "Seventh Amended Plan Supplement" that attempted to treat certain employment agreements as assumed and assigned after a prior "final schedule" had listed them as rejected.
+The motion argued the filing was untimely and characterized the change as driven by litigation posture.
 It referenced a Florida action filed by ClareMedica alleging non-compete covenants and argued the plan supplement change was intended to support that litigation by asserting the relevant employment agreement had been assumed and assigned.

 Key Timeline